palantir/tslint/README.md

 tslint accepts the following commandline options:

     -f, --file:
         The location of the TypeScript file that you wish to lint.
-This option is required.
-Muliptle files are processed consecutively.
+Multiple files are processed consecutively.
+Files can also be tacked on to the end of the command.

     -c, --config:
         The location of the configuration file that tslint will use to